FelipeRT98/FriendlyPaletteGenerator/README.md

 ## What

 **Friendly Palette Generator (FPG)** is a tool that generates color palettes based on grayscale values.<br>
-It takes grayscale input (shades from black to white) and produces corresponding colors that match the input values.
+The colors produced match their grayscale equivalents, ensuring that different colors represent the same intensity when viewed in grayscale.

 | Regular       | Grayscale filter    |
 |---------------------|---------------------|
 | ![Regular](.github/FPG-screenshot.png) | ![Grayscale](.github/FPG-screenshot-grayscale.png) |

+## Why

+Colors that appear distinct to one person can be challenging to differentiate for individuals with color vision deficiencies or in specific visual conditions.<br>
+FPG's color palettes are designed to be distinguishable, making them accessible to a broader range of users.

-### Features
+## Features

 - **Save and Load Palettes**: Easily save your custom palettes and load them when needed.
 - **Copy Palette Values**: Copy generated palette values directly to your clipboard for quick use.
 - **Multilingual Support**: Available in multiple languages, including English, Español, Deutsch, Português, Français, Italiano, 日本語, 한국어, 中文, हिन्दी, and Русский.

-## Why

-Colors that appear distinct to one person can be challenging to differentiate for individuals with color vision deficiencies or in specific visual conditions.<br>
-FPG's color palettes are designed to be distinguishable, making them accessible to a broader range of users.

 ## Build